platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/composable-image.md

 {{< note title="Availability" theme="info">}}

-New syntax (default and explicit endpoints) described below is supported by most, but not all, image types (`Relationship 'SERVICE_NAME' of application 'app' ... targets a service without a valid default endpoint configuration.`).
+New syntax (default and explicit endpoints) described below is supported by most, but not all, image types (`Relationship 'SERVICE_NAME' of application 'myapp' ... targets a service without a valid default endpoint configuration.`).
 This syntax is currently being rolled out for all images.
 If you encounter this error, use the "legacy" {{% vendor/name %}} configuration noted at the bottom of this section.